-In addition, the magnitude and duration of the COVID-19 pandemic and its impact on our liquidity and future funding requirements is uncertain as of the filing date of this Quarterly Report as this continues to evolve globally.
+In addition, the impact of the COVID-19 pandemic on our liquidity and future funding requirements is uncertain as of the filing date of this Quarterly Report as this continues to evolve.
 See "Impact of COVID-19" above and "Risk Factors- The COVID-19 pandemic has and may continue to adversely impact our business, including our preclinical studies, clinical trials and our commercialization prospects." in Part II, Item 1A of this Quarterly Report for a further discussion of the possible impact of the COVID-19 pandemic on our business.